 The talent turnover within each job industry ranges widely, yet it is no secret that the retail industry is where the highest levels of staff turnover lie.

 Andrea Cartwright, Director of HR at SuperGroup has identified that there is a need to define the strategic aims of the business and work out which departments HR needs to focus their attention mainly on, and where they can afford to invest less.

 This new service will enable professionals to go back to basics and assess where they can offer a lean service and where to invest in areas that will make a difference.
-A study of HR leaders showed that the majority of professionals rated the HR practices within their organisation as ‘Progressing’ and felt more focus and investment was needed across almost all functional areas.
+A study of HR leaders showed that the majority of professionals rated the HR practices within their organization as ‘Progressing’ and felt more focus and investment was needed across almost all functional areas.

-Richard Mills, Director of UK HR & European Talent Management, Panasonic Europe, said, “Making sense of what HR can achieve and deliver in a global organisation is complex - most HR models that help with this are far too complicated.
+Richard Mills, Director of UK HR & European Talent Management, Panasonic Europe, said, “Making sense of what HR can achieve and deliver in a global organization is complex – most HR models that help with this are far too complicated.
 The HR blueprint provides a simple framework that helps cut through the complexity in a structured way.
 This makes it very easy to engage the business in a dialogue about how HR can align with business goals, which is absolutely critical.
 It has helped us to see the gaps in our HR strategy, and where we need to increase, or indeed reduce, investment.”